AGranosik/LetChooseTeams/README.md

 When all players chose team team are assigned to each player randomly.

-##V2
+# V2

 Version prepared to run with k8s infrastructure.
+Working on multi instances.

 ## Infrastructure